theimpactfulcompany/.github/profile/README.md

 ### 🖥️ What's Desktop Management?

 Desktop Management simplifies your workspace by making easier to access the power-user tools you need, but still in a user-friendly way.
 With descriptions for every task, Desktop Management allows you to easily access the normal Windows tools you love.

+### 🎍 What's Plaza?

+Plaza is a fluent open-source Discord client built with WinUI 3 for the Universal Windows Platform.
+It's also designed for Windows Phone and is an easy to use app.
+Plaza is based on the abandoned [`Unicord`](https://github.com/UnicordDev/Unicord), one of the best modern Discord clients there is.